Unboxed-Software/solana-course/content/program-security.md

   }
 ```

 Okay, quick recap - we have not really done anything new yet, just moved some code around.
 So far we’ve moved the entry point logic to the new entrypoint.rs file and moved the program logic to processor.rs.
-Now that everything is copied over, you can safely delete everything from the lib.rs file and register all of our files like so:
+Now that everything is copied over, we can safely delete everything from the lib.rs file and register all of our files like so:

 ```rust
 // inside lib.rs